Sam948-byte/Sam948-byte/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Sam948-byte.Sam948-byte)

-I'm a young computer enthusiast interested in the full stack.
+I'm a high school student, pulling their hair out over FIRST Robotics

 ---

 **About Me:**

-- 👨🏻‍💻 I’m currently working on writing code for my robotics team;
+- 👨🏻‍💻 I’m currently working on writing pathing code for autonomous;
-- 🚀 I’m currently learning how to work with tensorflow;
+- 🚀 I’m currently learning how to work with limelight;
+- 💾 I don't know how daemons work, but I'm trying;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: Discord #0995 M1THRAND1R;